Photography terms

 Zoom

-It designates a lens with a flexible focal length, as for example 70-200mm or 16-35mm.
-When using a zoom lens, you have the possibility to zoom in and out without moving from the place you are.
+This describes a lens with a variable focal length, such as a 70-200mm or 16-35mm.
+With a zoom lens, you can zoom in and out without moving from where you are.

 Well, I’ll stop here for now.
-There are already a lot of things to remember and it’s a good start in photography, I think.
-Do you see any other useful terms you would like me to add in this list?
-Clearly not everything is here, and I’ve certainly forgotten some things.
-If you’re just starting out, come have a look at the articles about photography basics.
+There are already plenty of terms to remember, and I think this is a good starting point in photography.
+Do you see any other useful terms you would like me to add to this list?
+Clearly, not everything is here, and I have certainly forgotten a few things.
+If you are just starting out, come and have a look at the articles about photography basics.

 Speak to you soon,